chiva/Platex/README.rst

 Execute this in the command line ::

-$ sudo sh -c "echo "y" | apt-get install git && git clone git://gist.github.com/1427486.git build-scripts && ./build-scripts/build-linux.sh"
+$ sudo bash -c "wget https://raw.github.com/gist/1427486/build-linux.sh && bash build-linux.sh"

 DO NOT BUILD IN PRODUCTION ENVIROMENTS !!!